Year End Giving: The Step-by-Step Guide for Nonprofits

 Every donor touchpoint should have a consistent look and feel.

-Branded campaigns raise 38% more (Source: MobileCause Online Giving Best Practices) donations than ones and these donors are 66% more likely (Source: MobileCause Beginner’s Guide to Online Fundraising) to become repeat donors for your nonprofit.
+Branded campaigns raise more donations than non-branded ones, and these donors are more likely to become repeat donors to your nonprofit.
 Sit down with your team to ensure that every element of your year-end campaign ties together and creates a seamless experience with increased levels of donor engagement along the way!

-Also note, 57% of online donors (source: MobileCause Fundraising Video 6) make a gift after watching a video, making it the most effective form of media.
+Also note, the majority of online donors make a gift after watching a video, making it the most effective form of media.

 Brand identity elements that are specific to your campaign: